nleaf/nleaf.github.io/_posts/2017-12-22-moving-to-cloud-what-sort-of-resistance-can-you-expect-from-your-organization.md

 author: Doug Theis

 ---
-## Gaining Organizational Consensus Regarding Cloud Migration
+## How to Build a Business Case for Cloud Migration

 When an organization changes how it attacks a business problem, it’s quite common for these changes to be met with resistance.
 Information Technology is no exception.
 Switching from traditional servers, storage, and other on premises IT equipment to cloud versions of these services often triggers resistance from leadership, finance, IT, and end users.
 Here’s a look at departments and types of resistance IT often hears when making the change to cloud: